 Cucumber Mosaic Virus (CMV) is a very damaging viral disease of lupin crops.
 It can also infect a large range of non-cereal crops and pastures.

 Recognising disease symptoms and taking appropriate control measures will reduce the risk of crop damage.

 What to look for

-Any narrow leaf lupin crops that are harvested for seed should be examined for signs of CMV and classified into one of the following three categories.
-Broadleaf (albus) lupin is not a source of seed-borne infection.
+Any narrow leaf lupin crops that are harvested for seed should be examined for signs of CMV and classified into one of the following 3 categories.

 - No infection obvious

 If there is any doubt then option 2 should be considered.
 Otherwise retain some of the harvested grain to sow your next crop and minimise chances of undetected infection spreading by using the following techniques: